From “Tales of Hyperborea” By Sydney C Light

 “They said don’t come back unless okay,” the man wheezed, laboring to get the words out.
 He wasn’t okay.
 They all knew that.
 In addition to the gash and three broken ribs, he had fallen 100 feet after the cable hit him, crushing his hip.
 His lungs were filled with mucus, and he could not eat.
 He needed someone with him 24 hours a day, but everyone in the household had to work.

-“He was just a day worker,” Zhen said.
+“He was just a day laborer,” Zhen said.
 “He had no contract.
 The pills are all gone, they won’t give us more.”

 Ling took his hand and pulled it close.
 His skin was the texture of a dried animal pelt, the veins like rivers in a drought.
 His thin fingers curled around her hand.
 The nails were yellowed and long.
 The man’s hand reminded Ling of her mother’s lotus feet, hanging onto the body, broken and useless.
 Tears welled up in his rheumy eyes.
 “Mhgòi—kill me,” he sobbed, but even his dry tears could not flow.